-This raises the question whether combinations such as en uh and of uh should be seen as lexical items with a function that is primarily discourse organizing ("I as the current speaker indicate that I am willing to continue my turn, but that the addressee may take over as well").
+This raises the question whether combinations such as en uh and of uh should be seen as with a primarily discourse organizing function ("I as the current speaker indicate that I am willing to continue my turn, but that the addressee may take over as well").
 Further research is needed to answer this.
 If the answer is affirmative, then one way of looking at these alleged lexical elements is as being the most general cases of "general extenders" in the sense of Overstreet (1999) (cf. also Van der Wouden 2011).